StinaAxelsson/milestone-p1/README.md

 # Project Description

-<p>This project have I developed for my brother, who is the main character for this website and the person behind "Wizack Twizack".
-He is a Psytrance musician and i thought it would be a good idea to make a website for him, where all of his information is gathered in one place and therefore easier for his listeners and possibly future producers to get a picture of him as a music creator.
+<p>This project have I developed for my brother, who is the main artist for this website and the person behind "Wizack Twizack".
+He is a Psytrance musician and I thought it would be a good idea to make a website for him, where all of his information is gathered in one place and therefore easier for his listeners and possibly future producers to get a picture of him as a music creator.

-This project is developed as my first Milestone project assignment at the Code Institute course I take.
-I chose to build my project as a One-page scrolling website to make my content on the website more effective for the user experience.
+This project is developed as my first Milestone project assignment at the Code Institute course that I am curruntly take.
+I chose to build my project as a One-page scrolling website to make my content to fit and be more effective for the user to experience.

 ![alt](/wireframes/responsive-.png)
 <hr>